 In Module E, students are introduced to dictation and transcription.
 Emphasis is also placed on correspondence and mail processing, health information management and the medical facility environment.
-Students will also become familiar with disability income insurance and legal issues affecting insurance claims.
+Students will identify disability income insurance and legal issues affecting insurance claims.
 In addition, students learn about the Health Insurance Accountability and Portability Act (HIPAA).
-Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search by learning how to set their own career goals.
+Students study essential medical terminology, build on keyboarding and word processing skills, and learn the self-directed job search by learning how to set their own career goals.
 Out-of-class activities will be assigned and assessed as part of this module.

-Prerequisites: None.
-Lecture Hours: 40 Computer/Keyboarding Hours: 20 Spelling/Skillbuilding Hours: 20
+Prerequisite: None.
+Lecture Hours: 040 Lab Hours: 040.